MoarVM/MoarVM/docs/bytecode.markdown

     num64       6
     str         7
     obj         8
+    uint8      17
+    uint16     18
+    uint32     19
+    uint64     20

-Lexicals are similar, apart from each entry is preceded by a 32-bit unsigned index into the string heap, which gives the name of the lexical.
+Lexicals are similar, apart from each entry is followed by a 32-bit unsigned index into the string heap, which gives the name of the lexical.

 [Conjectural: a future MoarVM may instead do these in terms of REPRs.]